VarCharMax/ToDoList/README.md

 ## TODO

-- I haven't completed the in-line editing functionality.
-It's obvious how it will work, however.
+- Editing should allow the user to change the due by date.
+However, I don't want to use the Material datepicker as there's too much overhead associated with it, so I've left it for now.
 - There is some issue with the Material stylesheet.
 Most of the styles seem to be loading, but the datepicker is not rendering correctly.
 I'll look into this.